North Korea warns of 'arms race' in France-Australia submarine row | DW | 20.09.2021

 South Korea meanwhile successfully fired a submarine launched ballistic missile (SLBM).

-The North didn't appear to be too impressed with Seoul's missile technology advancements.

-The head of Pyongyang's defence science agency called the effort, a "clumsy piece of work," adding, "the homegrown SLBM unveiled by South Korea will not be able to serve as an effective means of attack at war."
+The head of Pyongyang's defence science agency, Jang Chang Ha, called the effort, a "clumsy piece of work," adding, "the homegrown SLBM unveiled by South Korea will not be able to serve as an effective means of attack at war."

+While Jang said the South's SLBM test was rudimentary it did display level of intent.

+"The South's enthusiastic efforts to improve submarine weapons systems clearly presage intensified military tension on the Korean peninsula," Jang said.